alexis-gss/lucky-wheel/docs/about/project-management.md

 To keep track of all tasks, I've set up a [semantic version](https://semver.org/) of the project.
 When I'm developing a new feature that will involve major changes, or when I feel the project has reached a new milestone, I create what's known as a milestone.
 The milestone is made up of a multitude of tasks and represents an important stage in the project's progress.

-Lorsque cette étape est franchie, une nouvelle version majeure est attribuée au projet (see all [Lucky Wheel](https://lucky-wheel.alexis-gousseau.com/) project versions in the next section).
+When this milestone is completed, the project is assigned a new major version (see all [Lucky Wheel](https://lucky-wheel.alexis-gousseau.com/) project versions in the next section).